-During the summer session, the normal load permitted is one class during a three-week session and two classes during a six-week session.
+During the summer session, the normal load permitted is one class during a four-week session and two classes during an eight-week session.
 Students on academic probation may carry only one class at a time during summer session.
 Six hours is considered full-time for a summer session.